PavanYalavarthi/Codechef-Solutions/README.md

 ## What Each File Contains

-- Problem credit (link to the official SPOJ problem).
+- Problem credit (link to the official codechef problem).
 - A short description of the problem.
 - A simple explanation of the algorithm used.
 - The final working code solution.